What Is a Piton? (Its Place in Rock Climbing History)

 There are two main categories of modern free climbing: traditional climbing and sport climbing.
-The difference the two sports is how protection is placed.
+The difference between the two sports is how protection is placed.
 In traditional climbing the gear is placed by the first climber and then removed by the climber that follows.
 In sport climbing there are permanent bolts placed along the climb that climbers clip into to protect from falls.
 Since bolts can be placed almost anywhere and are more secure, there is no need for pitons in modern sport climbing.

 Pitons in Modern Aid Climbing

 Aid climbers use gear to help them ascend a rock face, as opposed to free climbing where climbers are only allowed to use their own body to make moves up the wall.
 A few different types of pitons, including knifeblade pitons and angle pitons, are still used in aid climbing.
 Knifeblade pitons are thin enough that they don't damage the rock so many clean climbers consider them acceptable for use.